Jegama/empaticaHRV/README.md

 Using the BVP file exported from the Empatica E4 band, this script uses the `peakutils`, and the standard deviation of R-R intervals to calculate the Heart Rate Variability.

-##Usage
+## Usage

-Execute the script in the same folder you have all the data exported from your Empatica session.
+Execute the script where you have all the data exported from your Empatica session.

 ```
 python empaticaHRV.py